How Home Learning Can Be Less Structured and More Self-Directed

 Simple exercises like observing the clouds, throwing a toy in the air, cycling up a hill, and even spinning in circles can teach your kids about structured learning physics concepts!
 You could even instruct your kids to spend some time observing their surroundings in the backyard while you teach them about ecosystems and food chains.

-You could even carry out a fun science experiment in your backyard learn at home.
+You could even carry out a fun science experiment for kids in your backyard learn at home.
 All you need to do is cover a big leaf with a plastic bag, seal it tight around the branch, leave it there for many hours, and then observe how the bag collects water.
 Explain to your kids this is called transpiration!

 Understanding Math-Teaching Kids at Home: